Pacific-Softwares/larpress-digital/documents/docs/modules/system/themes.md

 Required fields: `name`, `slug`, `version`.
 The `slug` must match `/^[a-z0-9\-_]+$/`.

 Optional fields commonly used: `description`, `author`, `screenshot`, `features` or `settings` for feature flags and defaults.

+## Notes on iterative development and testing

+- Every time you make changes locally, create a ZIP of the theme folder and upload it again to update the theme in the portal.
+If the uploaded theme slug matches an existing theme, LarPress will replace it (unless it’s protected).

+- For fast testing during development you may edit files directly in the project themes/{slug} directory.
+Example flow:

+  1. Suppose you uploaded a theme with slug demo.

+  2. You will find view files at /themes/demo/views/* in your project.
+Make changes there to test immediately.

+  3. When you want to publish those same changes as an uploadable ZIP, copy the modified files back into the original folder you use to create ZIPs, re-zip, and re-upload.

+**Important:** Your theme views live under /themes/{theme_slug}/views/* — not under resources/views.

 ## Installing Themes